sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ### Dynamic IP updation in /etc/haproxy/haproxy.cfg file

-- We are going to update the load-balancer.yml file to dyanamically update the IP of the web servers in the haproxy.cfg file.
+- We are going to update the load-balancer.yml file to dynamically update the IP of the web servers in the haproxy.cfg file.
 ```yaml
 - hosts: localhost
   vars_files: